-NAME Sunday Mabaso QUALIFICATIONS Graduate Diploma in Engineering (GDE): Mining, Postgrad Certificate: Climate Change and Energy Law, Certificate: Mine Closure and Rehabilitation.
+NAME Sunday Mabaso QUALIFICATIONS Graduate Diploma in Engineering (GDE): Mining, Postgrad Certificate:

+Climate Change and Energy Law, Certificate: Mine Closure and Rehabilitation.
 RESPONSIBILITY ON Project Leader and Reviewer PROJECT PROFESSIONAL EAPASA (Reg.
-No. 2022/4485) REGISTRATION EXPERIENCE Sunday Mabaso is the Principal Consultant at Vahlengwe since 2021.
-Sunday has plus 30 years of experience in the mining industry with 20 years spent at the Department of Mineral Resources and Energy wherein for seven (7) years as a Regional Manager (3 years in Northern Cape and 4 years in Gauteng).
-He has acquired various qualifications in mining Graduate Diploma in Engineering: Mining, Post Graduate Certificate in Climate Change and Energy Law from the University of the Witwatersrand and Certificate in Mine Closure and Rehabilitation with the University of Pretoria.
-His areas of expertise in Environmental Management, Mining

-Legislation, Mine Economics, and Social and Labour Plans.
+No. 2022/4485) REGISTRATION EXPERIENCE Sunday Mabaso has been the Principal Consultant at Vahlengwe since May 2021, with prior experience of more than 20 years of service at the Department of Mineral Resources and Energy of which he served seven (7) years as a Regional Manager (3 years in Northern Cape and 4 years in Gauteng).
+He has acquired various qualifications in mining including Graduate Diploma in Engineering: Mining, Post Graduate Certificate in Climate Change and Energy Law from the University of the Witwatersrand and Certificate in Mine Closure and Rehabilitation with the University of Pretoria.
+His areas of expertise in Environmental Management, Mining Legislation, Mine Economics, and Social and Labour Plans.
 Sunday has published several academic papers, including "Legacy Gold Mine Sites & Dumps in the Witwatersrand: Challenges and Required Action" in the Journal of Natural Resources, Vol 14, 2023. https://doi.org/10.4236/nr.2023.145005.
-NAME Lusizo Nqasha QUALIFICATIONS Bachelor of Arts in Environmental Management Bachelor of Arts Honours in Geography Master of Science Candidate in Geography RESPONSIBILITY ON Report compiler PROJECT PROFESSIONAL EAPASA Candidate (Reg.
-No. 2024/9364) REGISTRATION EXPERIENCE Lusizo is a junior environmental consultant with five months of experience in Environmental Management.
-He holds a bachelor's degree in environmental management from Walter Sisulu University and an Honours degree in Geography from Wits University and is currently in his final year of a Master of Science in Geography at the University of the Witwatersrand.
+Social and Environmental Challenges caused by Legacy Gold Mining in Johannesburg: Government's Action Plan. eBook: ISBN: 978-81-19491- 53-7.
+DOI: 10.9734/bpi/npgees/v9/10672F NAME Lusizo Nqasha QUALIFICATIONS Bachelor of Arts in Environmental Management Bachelor of Arts Honours in Geography Master of Science Candidate in Geography RESPONSIBILITY Report compiler FOR THE PROJECT PROFESSIONAL EAPASA Candidate (Reg.
+No. 2024/9364) REGISTRATION EXPERIENCE Lusizo is a junior environmental consultant with 7 months of experience in Environmental Management and Remote Sensing and GIS specialist.
+1

+He holds a bachelor's degree in environmental geography from Walter Sisulu University and an Honours degree in Geography from Wits University.
+He is doing his final year Master's of Science in Geography at the University of the Witwatersrand.